eaglestone/ks3-computing/README.md

 # Developing a new computing scheme of work for Key Stage 3

 *Note: This scheme of work is a draft in response to the publication of the consultation National Curriculum for maintained schools in England  issued in February 2013.
 As such it is a work in progress and likely to change.
-It is also incomplete: my intention is to iteratively develop units having tested ideas with my classes, consulted colleagues and watched the ongoing debate develop.*
+It is also incomplete: my intention is to iteratively develop units having tested ideas with my classes, consulted colleagues and watched the ongoing debate develop.

+Due to the scale of the change from ICT to Computing, and the need to reconcile some competing demands from both disciplines, I will start by giving a rationale in more detail than I would normally.*

+## Aims
+The aim of this scheme of work is to provide a current, engaging and coherent experience of computing for students in their first three years of secondary schooling.
+By the end of the key stage, students should have a sound understanding of how digital technologies work, how they interconnect and inter-operate, and the social and individual implications of living in a networked world.
+Students should also gain hands on experience in creating software and information systems.
+Furthermore, the computational thinking element should provide students with the conceptual tools needed to intelligently exploit digital technologies to solve problems.

+This scheme of work should also afford progression for the majority of students to key stage 4 study in computing or information and communication technology at GCSE both in regard the breadth of content and its difficulty.

 ## Syllabus Content